 - Annual financial statements as approved by the Executive Committee and prepared by auditors;

-- A soft and hard copy of list of members as on November 30th
+- A soft and hard copy of the list of members as on November 30th

 - Each Association shall internally conduct an annual performance review and have such performance review audited by external auditors based upon an inspection of all records of the Association to include but not be limited to minutes of meetings and the Association’s plan of activities.

-The Executive Committee shall, at the end of its term of the office, prepare and/ or publish under the signature of the Secretary General a report of the work done and the progress made by the Association during the Executive Committee’s tenure of office.
-The report shall be placed before the Annual General Meeting for consideration and adoption and shall be published if so resolved by the Executive Committee for general information of members and public in which case copies thereof shall be supplied to members gratis or on payment of such sum as the committee may fix.
-Website
+The Executive Committee shall, at the end of its term of the office, prepare and/ or publish under the signature of the Secretary-General a report of the work done and the progress made by the Association during the Executive Committee’s tenure of office.
+The report shall be placed before the Annual General Meeting for consideration and adoption and shall be published if so resolved by the Executive Committee for the general information of members and the public in which case copies thereof shall be supplied to members gratis or on payment of such sum as the committee may fix.

 The Association shall within one year from the date of grant of License create and maintain a website which shall include all relevant information regarding the Association.

-- Up-to-date list of office bearers with contact details, Executive Committee members, management and members of the General Body;
+- An up-to-date list of office bearers with contact details, Executive Committee members, management and members of the General Body;

 - Memorandum and articles of association as well as bye-laws, if any;